 Emlyn Hughes International Soccer has just been awarded the accolade BEST GAME OF THE YEAR by Commodore Computing.
-Can YOU help us stay at the top?
-There are vacancies in the following areas:
+Can YOU help us

 Trainee - start at the bottom, work your way to the top?
-Programming - writing top-quality games for 8 and 16-bit computers.
+Programming - writing top quality games for 8 and 16-bit computers.
 Graphics - producing convincing still and animated graphics.
 Marketing - identifying target markets, developing and implementing marketing strategy, carrying out market

 Packaging design - originating design ideas, liaising with artists and printers, writing instructions.

-Public Relations - liaising with media both within and outside the software industry, demonstrating games, writing press releases Sales - dealing with customers and potential customers at all levels, from the end-user to major distributors
+Public Relations - liaising with media both within and outside the software industry, demonstrating games, writing press releases.
+Sales - dealing with customers and potential customers at all levels, from the end-user to major distributors